txhaflaire/JamfCheck/README.md

   - ###### Jamf Protect
     - Displays Checks that are related to Jamf Protect
     - Show or Stream and Export logs from Jamf Protect
-    - Generate and executate EICAR for Threat Prevention test
+    - Provides a way to test Threat Prevention by generating and executing an EICAR test
+    - Provides a way to test Analytics for Jamf Protect by creating a LaunchAgent
     - Test connectivity to SIEM/Webhook solutions using HTTP

 Data is automatically being fetch each 30 seconds, or alternatively can be refreshed using the refresh button located on the right bottom corner.